Buydown: A Way To Reduce Interest Rates

 Share:

 It’s no secret that buying a house is an expensive undertaking.
-When you get a mortgage, you’re not only committing to paying the purchase price of the home, you’re also agreeing to pay for interest on borrowed money.
+When you get a mortgage, you’re not only committing to paying the purchase price of the home, you’re also agreeing to pay interest and applicable fees.

-While it might seem like you can only hope that interest rates are low, there’s actually something you can do to ensure your mortgage payments are more manageable in the future – despite predicted trends and rate hikes.
+While it might seem like you can only hope that interest rates are low, there is a strategy to help ensure your mortgage payments are more manageable in the future, despite predicted trends and rate hikes.
 By paying more money upfront, you can score a lower interest rate on your mortgage.

-This financing technique is called a mortgage buydown.
-It's important to know what a buydown is, how it works and whether it’s right for you.
+This financing technique is called a buydown, or buying down your interest rate.
+Learn how a buydown works and whether it’s the right move for you.

 What Is A Buydown On A Mortgage?